remult/remult/docs/tutorials/sveltekit/auth.md

 }
 ```

-If you recall, in our `usersDB`, we defined two users - Jane and Steve; with Jane having been assigned an "admin" role.
+In our list of users - `usersDB`; we have defined two users - Jane and Steve; with Jane being assigned an "admin" role.

-**Sign in to the app as _"Steve"_ to test that the actions restricted to `admin` users are not allowed. :lock:**
+**Sign in to the app alternating between _"Jane"_ and _"Steve"_ to test that the actions restricted to `admin` users are not allowed. :lock:**

 ## Role-based Authorization on the Frontend